audrywolters/KingsCup/README.md

 Tricky but I enjoyed it.

 ## Next Steps
-I would love to rebuild this in Swift and hopefully get it in the App Store.
+I would love to rebuild this in Swift and get it in the App Store.